anyscale/academy/README.md

 #### Using Anaconda

-To install Anaconda, follow the instructions [here](https://www.anaconda.com/distribution/).
+If you need to install Anaconda, follow the instructions [here](https://www.anaconda.com/distribution/).
 If you already have Anaconda installed, consider running `conda upgrade --all`.

-Then run the following commands in the root directory of this project.
+Run the following commands in the root directory of this project.
 First,  use `conda` to install the other dependencies, including Ray.
 Then activate the newly-created environment, named `anyscale-academy`.
-Finally, use the `jupyter` command to add a graphing library extension in Jupyter Lab that we'll use and to list the installed extensions.
+Finally, run a provided script to install a graphing library extension in Jupyter Lab and perform other tasks.

 ```
 conda env create -f environment.yml
 conda activate anyscale-academy
-jupyter labextension install @pyviz/jupyterlab_pyviz
-jupyter labextension list
+tools/fix-jupyter.sh
 ```

 Note that Python 3.7 is used.
 While Ray supports Python 3.8, some dependencies used in `RLlib` (the Ray reinforcement library) are not yet supported for 3.8.